Old-Fashioned Cream Cheese Mints Recipe

 Yes.
 One of the best things about these cream cheese mints is that they freeze very well.

-You can make a batch of mints up to a month ahead of time, and they will be ready to go when you need them for your party.
-Just remember to seal them very well so no air gets in.
+You can make a batch of mints several months ahead of time, and they will be ready to go when you need them for your party.
+Just remember to seal the freezer container well so no air gets in.

 I recommend placing them in a medium-sized covered plastic container, dividing layers of mints with parchment paper.
 To keep them as fresh as possible, place the plastic container in a sealed plastic bag.